Work the obliques, plus ab muscles you never knew you had, with hard-core exercises that deliver the results endless crunches can't.

 Works: Rectus abdominis

 Pagano says: Sit up straight, with knees bent at 90 degrees and feet flat on the floor.
 Pull torso in close to thighs, reaching arms forward at shoulder level with palms down.
 Exhale, drawing navel toward spine as you roll back onto tailbone, curving spine into a "C" shape.
 Inhale and realign spine to straighten up.
 (Want more?
 Continue with the best exercises for lower abs.)

 Works: Internal and external obliques, the rectus abdominis

-Pagano says: With arms extended forward, perform a roll-back, curving spine into a "C".
-Twist torso to one side, bending one elbow and pulling it back at shoulder level while reaching other arm to opposite knee.
-Reach both arms forward and return to start.
+Pagano says: With arms extended forward, perform a roll-back, curving spine into a "C." Twist torso to one side, bending one elbow and pulling it back at shoulder level while reaching other arm to opposite knee.
+Reach both arms forward and return to starting position.
 Repeat on the other side.

 Works: Transversus abdominis, rectus abdominis, internal and external obliques

 Personal trainer Jimmy Minardi says: Hold a medicine ball over head, and recline all the way down.
 Lift from core back to a sitting position, keeping the ball over head.
 To make this more challenging, find a slant board at the gym, or buy one for around $50.
 Hook feet under the top of the board.
 The downhill slant and extra weight add an extra challenge to ab muscles.
 Increase the angle of the board and the weight of the ball for better results.

 Pagano says: Kneel with one arm stabilized directly under shoulder, reaching other arm forward at shoulder level and opposite leg back at hip height.
 Exhale, contract abs, and round back up to the ceiling while drawing elbow to knee, turning palm up.
 Repeat on the other side.